jestjs/jest/docs/Es6ClassMocks.md

 export default mock;
 ```

-Import the mock and the shared
+Import the mock and the mock method shared by all instances:
 ```javascript
 // sound-player-consumer.test.js
 import SoundPlayer, { mockPlaySoundFile } from './sound-player';